JoanCharmant/quill-blender/docs/export.md

 | Mesh caches (Alembic, FBX) | ❌ |
 | Grease Pencil frame by frame | ✅ |

-## Mesh
-Mesh are converted to their wire frame representation.
-Each edge of each polygon is converted to a paint stroke.

-Non-uniform scaling is not supported in Quill.
-You should apply the scale before exporting.
-(Menu Object > Apply > Scale).

 ## Grease Pencil
 Grease pencil is the closest thing to Quill.
 The addon tries to convert Grease Pencil objects to Quill paint layers with corresponding data.